enthusiasticgeek/witmotion_python_wt9011dcl/README.md

         sudo usermod -aG dialout ${USER}

-Perhaps, the following may need to be run as well on some Linux systems.
+The following may need to be run as well on some Linux systems.

         sudo chmod a+rw /dev/ttyUSB0